Compressible Turbulence as a Source of Particle Beams and Ion Bernstein Waves in Collisionless Plasmas: Results and Discussion

-For a realistic mass ratio ($m_p/m_e \approx 1836$), the TTD rate (Eq.~\ref{eq_damping}) implies that protons resonate with fast waves at $\theta_{kB}\sim 30^\circ$–$50^\circ$, with the resonant velocity set by $\beta$.
-For $\beta=0.5$, the strongest proton-dominated TTD occurs at $\theta_{kB}\approx34^\circ$, corresponding to a resonant speed $v_{\rm res}\approx1.3v_A$ and naturally producing a proton component drifting at the same speed.
-As $\beta$ increases, a larger fraction of protons satisfies the resonance condition, and the damping peak shifts toward more oblique propagation.
-For $\beta=2$, the resonant velocity increases to $v_{\rm res}\approx2.4v_A$, well into the super-Alfvénic regime, consistent with near-Sun PSP observations \citep{verniero2022strong}.
+Under a realistic mass ratio $m_p/m_e \approx 1836$, the TTD damping rate (Equation~\ref{eq_damping}) predicts that protons predominantly resonate with fast waves propagating at angles $\theta_{kB} \sim 30^\circ$--$50^\circ$ relative to the background magnetic field.
+The corresponding proton resonant velocity depends on $\beta$.
+For $\beta = 0.5$, the proton-dominated maximum TTD damping rate occurs at a propagation angle of $\theta_{kB} \approx 34^\circ$ (Figure \ref{fig2}), corresponding to a resonant velocity of $v_{\rm res} \approx 1.3\,V_A$.
+This naturally produces a proton beam with the same drift speed ($1.3\,V_A$).
+As $\beta$ increases, a larger fraction of protons satisfies the resonance condition, leading to a substantial enhancement of the TTD damping rate (Figure \ref{fig2}).
+When $\beta = 2$, the maximum damping shifts toward more oblique propagation, occurring at $\theta_{kB} \approx 50^\circ$, while the corresponding resonant velocity increases to $v_{\rm res} \approx 2.4\,V_A$, well into the super-Alfv\'enic regime.
+Such super-Alfv\'enic drift speeds are consistent with in-situ measurements by PSP near the Sun \citep{verniero2022strong}.

-Solar wind observations show a positive correlation between proton temperature anisotropy ($T_{\parallel}/T_{\perp}$) and $\beta$, as well as enhanced parallel temperatures in the more compressive slow wind \citep{huang2020proton,huang2025temperature}.
-While multiple processes may contribute to such observations, these correlations are consistent with expectations from TTD.
-Together, our results show that under realistic solar wind conditions, fast wave dissipation via TTD can efficiently accelerate protons to super-Alfvénic speeds, providing a natural source of particle beams and enhancing parallel heating in the solar wind.
+When proton moments are computed without separating core and beam, solar wind shows an inverse dependence between the proton temperature anisotropy ($T_{p,\perp}/T_{p,\parallel}$) and $\beta$ \citep{huang2020proton, huang2025temperature}.
+In addition, in the slow solar wind, which contains a more compressive component, a greater fraction of measurements exhibits higher $T_{p,\parallel}$ \citep{huang2020proton, huang2025temperature}.
+These observations may arise from multiple physical processes.
+Nevertheless, they are consistent with our expectations according to the TTD process.
+Consequently, the super-Alfv\'enic proton beams in the solar wind can originate, at least in part, from the damping of fast waves via the TTD mechanism.